 About the author

 I am Nora D.King – a contributor of Rainy Adventures.
 I am a nature lover.
 I believe that it is important for people to connect with mother nature’s gift of the great outdoors.
-I also write for several websites that focus on traveling and backpacking.
+I also write for several websites that focus on travelling and backpacking.
 I’ve also ghosted for other famous personalities who are known to be active in exploring nature and survival enthusiasts.

 Like this post?
 Pin it to read later: